|

 thanks to Randy Martin for providing the space, technical help, advice,

+and friendship.
 YouTube now exists, and I can easily post videos to it, and visitors

 can easily watch them.
 To think of the possibilities is simply